BitcoinDesign/Guide/guide/contribute/propose.md

 - Paste `https://github.com/BitcoinDesign/Guide/` into the URL field.
 - Click `Clone`

+{% include picture.html
+  image = "/assets/images/guide/contribute/propose/clonerepo.png"
+%}

 #### Creating a branch

 A branch[^2] allows you to create a copy of a copy.
 This sets up a _contained area_ where you can apply changes, without going out of sync with the cloned version.

 The cloned version should reside on a `master/main branch`, where as any changes should be done on a separate branches.
 This isn't a strict rule, it's the best practice that would allow you to easier sync your copy with the original (upstream) version of the design guide.

+{% include picture.html
+  image = "/assets/images/guide/contribute/propose/createbranch.png"
+%}

 #### Managing files

 When a new branch is created, while making sure it's selected, click on either `Open in Text Editor` or`Show in explorer` to browse through the folders and files.
-You can use a search(find) function (Ctrl+F/ CMD+F) to search for a specific keyword that can help identify the file you would like to edit.
+You can use a search (find) function `Ctrl+F/ cmd+F` to search for a specific keyword that can help identify the file you would like to edit.

 #### Applying changes

 After identifying a file or folder where you want to make a change, it's time to make your changes to text, code or visuals.
-Whenever you're finished, make sure to `Save` the file (File > Save) in a _text editor_ or use a shortcut (Ctrl+S/CMD+S).
+Whenever you're finished, make sure to `Save` the file (File > Save) in a _text editor_ or use a shortcut `Ctrl+S/cmd+S`.

 Please make sure that your changes are consistent with our [content](content-guidelines), [illustration](illustration-guidelines) and [formatting](formatting) guidelines.